neoforged/Documentation/docs/resources/server/advancements.md

     }
 }

-// In GatherDataEvent
+// In one of the `GatherDataEvent`s
-generator.addProvider(
-    event.includeServer(),
-    new AdvancementProvider(
+event.createProvider((output, lookupProvider) -> new AdvancementProvider(
     output, lookupProvider,
     // Add generators here
     List.of(
         // Add an instance of our generator to the list parameter.
 This can be done as many times as you want.
         // Having multiple generators is purely for organization, all functionality can be achieved with a single generator. new MyAdvancementGenerator(),
         ExampleClass::generateExampleAdvancements
     )
-    )
-);
+));
 ```

 To generate an advancement, you want to use an `Advancement.Builder`: